Best light stands in 2022

 • Low load capacity

-An excellent choice for the photographer who likes to travel light, the Manfrotto Nano Light Stand has a max load capacity of 8.8 lbs.
+An excellent choice for the photographer who likes to light, the Manfrotto Nano Light Stand has a max load capacity of 8.8 lbs.
 As a result, it’s a great option for speedlights or small LED panels.
-It has a max height of 6.5 feet but is only 20 inches when it’s folded down, making it easy to slide into the side pocket of a camera backpack.
+It has a max height of 6.5 feet but is only 20 inches long when it’s folded down, making it easy to slide into the side pocket of a camera backpack.
 It even has a leveling leg if you happen to be shooting on uneven terrain.

 Best budget: AmazonBasics Light Stand